R v Kirby; Ex parte Boilermakers' Society of Australia: Grant of both judicial and non-judicial powers

 Each of the dissenting judges took a slightly different approach.
-Williams J agreed that only a court could exercise judicial power, but held that there was no express prohibition on a court exercising non-judicial powers, rejecting an "implication in the Constitution arising from the vague concept of the separation of powers".
-Webb J held that the Constitution should be interpreted liberally and the previous decisions of the High Court should be followed.
-Taylor J saw difficulties in defining or identifying judicial functions, including the overlapping powers or functions that could not be clearly defined as exclusively legislative, executive or judicial.
+Williams agreed that only a court could exercise judicial power, but held that there was no express prohibition on a court exercising non-judicial powers, rejecting an "implication in the Constitution arising from the vague concept of the separation of powers".
+Webb held that the Constitution should be interpreted liberally and the previous decisions of the High Court should be followed.
+Taylor saw difficulties in defining or identifying judicial functions, including the overlapping powers or functions that could not be clearly defined as exclusively legislative, executive or judicial.

 Is it the grant of judicial or of non-judicial powers which fails

-The majority, Dixon CJ, McTiernan, Fullagar and Kitto JJ, held simply that the Arbitration Court was "a tribunal established and equipped primarily and predominantly for the work of industrial conciliation and arbitration" and thus held it was the attachment of powers of judicial enforcement that were invalid.
+The majority opinion of Dixon, McTiernan, Fullagar and Kitto, held simply that the Arbitration Court was "a tribunal established and equipped primarily and predominantly for the work of industrial conciliation and arbitration" and thus held it was the attachment of powers of judicial enforcement that were invalid.

-Williams J held that if the combination of powers was not permissible, it would be the arbitral functions that would be invalid.
-Webb J took a different approach, holding that while judicial power could only be exercised by judges, the arbitral functions could be exercised by anyone, including by individuals who happened to be judges, referred to as persona designata.
-Taylor J did not address this issue.
+Williams held that if the combination of powers was not permissible, it would be the arbitral functions that would be invalid.
+Webb took a different approach, holding that while judicial power could only be exercised by judges, the arbitral functions could be exercised by anyone, including by individuals who happened to be judges, referred to as persona designata.
+Taylor did not address this issue.

 Privy Council

-On 1 June 1956 the Attorney General obtained leave to appeal to the Privy Council, and was represented by the Solicitor-General, Bailey QC.
+On 1 June 1956 the attorney-general obtained leave to appeal to the Privy Council, and was represented by the Solicitor-General, Bailey QC.
 The Boilermakers filed submissions by Eggleston QC, however they did not appear at the hearing.

 The advice of the Privy Council was delivered by Viscount Simonds.
 The Privy Council largely followed the reasoning of the majority of the High Court.

-The question in whatever for it is stated is whether and how far judicial and non-judicial power can be united in the same body.
-Their Lordships do not doubt that the decision of the High Court is right and that there is nothing in Chap.
-III, to which alone recourse can be had, which justifies such a union.

 The Privy Council concluded that "The true criterion is not what powers are expressly or by implication excluded from the scope of Chapter III but what powers are expressly or by implication included in it".